paulgaspardo/modern-tar/REFERENCE.md

   map?: (header: TarHeader) => TarHeader;
 }

-// Source types for packTarSources function interface FileSource {
+// Source types for packTar function interface FileSource {
   type: "file";
   /** Path to the source file on the local filesystem */